GCSEMaths

 Simple Explanation

-A fraction shows how many parts of a whole you have.
-The top number tells you how many parts you have, and the bottom number tells you how many equal parts the whole is divided into.
-You can work with fractions by adding, subtracting, multiplying, or dividing them, but you often need to make sure they have the same denominator for addition and subtraction.
+A fraction shows how many parts of a whole we have.
+The top number tells us how many parts we have (numerator), and the bottom number tells us how many equal parts the whole is divided into (denominator).
+For example, in the fraction 3/4, we have 3 parts out of a total of 4 parts.
+Fractions can be added, subtracted, multiplied, and divided, but sometimes we need to make sure they have the same denominator first.

 Memory Trick